Oakland California Temple

 Ordinance Rooms:Four ordinance rooms (stationary) and seven sealing

 Open House and Rededication

 The public is invited to tour the newly renovated Oakland California Temple of The Church of Jesus Christ of Latter-day Saints.
-The open house runs from Saturday, May 11, through Saturday June 1, 2019, except for May 12, 19 and 26, 2019.
-Free reservations for tours can be made through templeopenhouse.lds.org beginning Saturday, March 30, 2019, at 7:00 a.m.
+The open house runs from Saturday, May 11, through Saturday June 1, 2019, except for Sundays, May 12, 19 and 26, 2019.
+Free reservations for tours can be made through templeopenhouse.lds.org beginning Friday, March 29, 2019, at 9:00 a.m.
 The temple will be formally rededicated on Sunday, June 16, 2019, in three sessions.
 Prior to the rededication of the temple, a youth devotional will be held on Saturday, June 15, 2019.1

 Commanding a sweeping view of the San Francisco Bay Area, the 170-foot Oakland California Temple is a highly recognized East Bay landmark.
-The magnificent grounds are distinguished by a creek-style water feature running from fountain to fountain in front of the temple entrance—lined with colorful gardens and towering palm trees.
+The magnificent rooftop gardens and extensive grounds are distinguished by a cascading waterfall and creek-style water feature running from fountain to fountain in front of the temple entrance—lined with colorful gardens and towering palm trees.
 A relief sculpture on the north face of the building depicts Christ teaching His disciples, and a relief sculpture on the south shows the resurrected Lord appearing to the ancient inhabitants of America.
 On site is a public visitors' center, which includes numerous displays and an inspiring reproduction of Thorvaldsen's Christus statue.
 Also on the grounds is the East Bay Interstake Center—open to any who wish to attend Sunday services.

 The Oakland California Temple was the second temple built in California, following the Los Angeles California Temple (1956).